 One practiced meditation, while the other didn’t.
-Those who meditated fell asleep sooner and also experienced a long sleep duration compared to those who didn’t.
+Those who meditated fell asleep sooner and also experienced a longer sleep duration compared to those who didn’t.

-Appalachian State University’s exploration into this very topic uncovered that working out in the morning is the optimal time if you want to get the best night’s sleep.
+Appalachian State University’s exploration into this very topic uncovered that working out in the morning is the optimal time if you want to get the best night’s rest.

 Researchers explored the sleep patterns of people exercising at three different times: